GuilhermeRossato/Blurred-Voxels/README.md

 # How it works

 A few nested canvases are put in order, each with a different blur radius.
-Then a different scene is drawn in each canvas.

-Each canvas has a range of block "distances" that live in it.
-They distance between a block and the camera determines the canvas the block will be drawn on and each layer of canvas has a different blurriness.
+Basically each canvas has a range of block "distances" that can be rendered on it.
+The distance between a block and the camera determines which canvas the block will be drawn on.
+Each layer of canvas has a different blur radius.

 # Problems